RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 Networking
 ----------

-HPC3 has the following  networks attached to each node:
+HPC3 has the following  networks attached to each node

-* 10 Gbit/s  Ethernet.
-This is the provisioning and control network to access Ethernet-only resources.
+   * 10 Gbit/s  Ethernet, the provisioning and control network to access Ethernet-only resources.
    * 100 Gbit/s `ConnectX-5 <https://www.mellanox.com/files/doc-2020/pb-connectx-5-vpi-card.pdf>`_  EDR InfiniBand

 See more info in :ref:`network type`.